Home

 • Can you have your cocktail party in a separate room from your reception?

-• What is the cost for the reception hall including the cocktail hour (butler service, carving and other stations, or buffet) types of food to be served?
+• What is the cost for the banquet hall, including the cocktail hour (butler service, carving and other stations, or buffet).

 • Can the caterer accommodate special food requests such as, diabetic, kosher, vegetarian and celiac free meals?